mmm/mmm.github.com/source/_posts/2014-10-24-educational-components.md

           1 & \mbox{if student is actively learning} \\
           0 & \mbox{otherwise }
         \end{array}
-      \right.
+      \right\}.
 $$

-This function is on/off when learning is occurring... no accounting here for partial engagement.
+This function is on (1) when learning is occurring... off (0) when not.
+There's no accounting here for partial engagement.
 I'm also totally still being vague about what learning or learning activity might mean for the moment.
 We'll come back to this in a bit.